 North Greenwich To Greenwich Thames Path Highlights

-Head to the River Thames where you can begin your walk on the Thames Path.
-On your way, you’ll see a giant inverted pylon which looks as though it has fallen over.
-This is an outdoor art sculpture by Alex Chinneck which is 35 metres tall and weighs 15 tons.
+Head to the River Thames, where you can begin your walk on the Thames Path.
+On your way, you’ll see a giant inverted pylon that looks like it has fallen over.
+This outdoor art sculpture by Alex Chinneck is 35 metres tall and weighs 15 tons.

 Inverted Pylon by Alex Chinneck

-When you reach the Thames Path, you will be bowled over by view of Canary Wharf directly in front of you which is worth a picture or two.
-All the iconic London buildings are in clear view and ready for you to admire.
+When you reach the Thames Path, you will be bowled over by a view of Canary Wharf directly in front of you, which is worth a picture or two.
+All the iconic London buildings are in clear view and ready to admire.

 Canary Wharf

 In the distance, you will also notice the East Greenwich Gas Works structure.
 It was the last gas works to be built in London and is the most modern.
 It manufactured town gas from coal.
-This is the only structure remaining here and was built in 1886.
+This is the only structure remaining here; it was built in 1886.
 Next to this is the Greenwich Peninsula Golf Driving Range.

 East Greenwich Gas Works Structure and Greenwich Peninsula Golf Driving Range

-As you saunter along the Thames Path you will see a few mini beaches dotted about.
+You will see a few mini beaches as you stroll along the Thames Path.
 In some parts, with weeping willow leaves cascading in front of you and the sun shimmering on the water, you may think you’re in a tropical location.

 Stunning Views

-With decaying wooden jetty’s in the water and rubber tyres washed up on shore, you also get to enjoy an industrial landscape.
+With decaying wooden jetties in the water and rubber tyres washed up on shore, you also enjoy an industrial landscape.

 Beach and Tyres

-You can’t miss Morden Wharf, it’s a 19-acre site which was formerly a sweeteners refinery.
-This building and land are going to be redeveloped into a mixed-used area with offices and homes.
+You can’t miss Morden Wharf, a 19-acre site formerly a sweetener’s refinery.
+This building and land will be redeveloped into a mixed-used area with offices and homes.

 Morden Wharf

-Keep your eyes open for the Alcatel Jetty which has been planted with a cute moss garden.
+Keep your eyes open for the Alcatel Jetty, planted with a cute moss garden.

 Alcatel Jetty Moss Garden

-Next to this, you will see Enderby’s Wharf which has a history of submarine communication cables.
+Next, you will see Enderby’s Wharf, which has a history of submarine communication cables.

 Enderby’s Wharf